PaulWaltersDev/FreeLearningResourcesForSoftwareTesters/README.md

 The rules I wish to implement are -

-1. Content must be directly relevant to testers
+1. Content must be relevant to testers
-1. Content must be informative and not overly "salesy"
+2. Content must be informative and not overly "salesy"
-1. Contest must be free of charge
+3. Contest must be free of charge

+(the exceptions to these being books and magazines, of which most have to be paid for, and blogs - some of which are linked to test consultancies and thus may have promotional pieces in them)

 This project is very new and the more resources are added the better.
 I ask the testing community to help by contacting me to offer new content or fork and create a pull request.
 If you have any suggestions, please let me know.
 In the meantime, I hope you find the resources below useful.